gbb/ruleparser/README.md

   Lists:   1, 2, 3...10, 1...100      simple numbers and closed ranges

+- Empty rows are ignored.
+- Rows beginning with # are ignored.
+- In row 4, columns that don't contain 'in/x/y' or 'out/x/y' are ignored.

-Outputs values:
+Output values:

-  Whichever value is to be produced for the SQL database.
+- Whichever values are to be produced for the SQL database.

+Program outputs
+---

+The program will generate two files (and dump to screen). "new_calc.py" hascode that carries out a high-speed numpy calculation and "add_values.sql" hascode to update a polygonized raster.

 How to run
 -------